 - What is Alert Santa Fe?

 Alert Santa Fe is the official emergency alert and notification system for the City and County of Santa Fe, NM.
-This system is used to send alerts to the public and internally to city or county employees during emergencies.
-Alert Santa Fe is a free service that allows you to sign-up online to receive customized alerts via text message, email, voice message and on social media (Facebook and Twitter).
-In addition to emergency alerts, you can also choose to opt-into receiving customizable community notifications.
+This system sends alerts to the public and internally to city or county employees during emergencies.
+Alert Santa Fe is a free service that allows you to sign-up online to receive customized alerts via text message, email, voice message, and on social media (Facebook and Twitter).
+In addition to emergency alerts, you can also choose to opt-in to receive customizable community notifications.
 These include notifications about severe weather, safety, utility disruptions, major traffic incidents, and more.
 This service is provided by the City of Santa Fe at no cost to the public; however, message and data rates may apply.

 - Why should I sign-up for Alert Santa Fe?